Vanlife Batteries: Top 5 + How to Calculate Power Needs

 Vans are no longer just modes of transportation.
 With more and more people choosing to live in their vehicles, it’s safe to say that vans can serve as reliable — and portable — homes.
 And, despite what stereotypes may tell you, there’s no reason why you can’t enjoy your favorite luxuries while on the road.

-From air conditioning systems and interior lighting to microwaves and refrigerators, there are plenty of amenities you can install directly in your van.
+From campervan air conditioning systems and LED light strips to microwaves and small refrigerators, there are plenty of amenities you can install directly in your van.
 Of course, to power these items, you’re going to need vanlife batteries.
 Let’s examine the different batteries available and how you can pick the best battery for van life.

 Why Do I Need a Battery in My Van?

-If you’re new to van life, you might be wondering: how exactly does a separate battery for my van differ from a standard car battery?
+If you’re new to van life, you might be wondering why exactly you need to add thousands of dollars in batteries to your cost of van life.
 Well, a battery for your camper van lets you power items like the following:

 - Heating and cooling systems

 - Appliances (such as refrigerators)